NxPKG/khulnasoft-docs/content/stream/edit-videos/adding-additional-audio-tracks.md

 ## Limitations

 - The Stream player does not currently support selection amongst multiple audio tracks.
-The video manifest returned from Cloudflare Stream contains audio track information and multi-audio selection is supported by other video players.
+The video manifest returned from Khulnasoft Stream contains audio track information and multi-audio selection is supported by other video players.